Women's Agenda Leadership Awards

 It’s free!
 Yes, really.
 Thanks to the support of our incredible partners.

 Yes.
 Each award is judged independently.
 However, we do encourage you to consider which category best represents your work.

 Yes.
-Previous award winners and finalists will not be treated differently during the 2018 judging process and we encourage all nominees to enter again.
-However, we remind all nominees that judges will be considering information provided that’s relevant to their work in 2018.
+Previous award winners and finalists will not be treated differently during the 2019 judging process and we encourage all nominees to enter again.
+However, we remind all nominees that judges will be considering information provided that’s relevant to their work over the past 18 months

 There is a two-tiered approach to judging these Awards – firstly involving a Women’s Agenda working panel and then our list of external judges – and a number of steps we undertake before determining our overall winners.